 July 10, 2015 - Kirsten Lockett changes her Facebook cover photo to a list of facts about domestic violence, and her profile picture to a domestic violence awareness ribbon.

 July 13, 2015 - Kirsten Lockett's mother calls the Lincoln County sheriff to report her missing.
-According to police reports, Kirsten arrived home a short time later and told Deputy Curt Wineski her estranged husband broke into her house while she was asleep, dragged her out of bed at gunpoint, forced her into his truck and sexually assaulted her.
+According to police reports, Kirsten arrived home a short time later and told Deputy Curt Wineski her estranged husband broke into her house while she was asleep, dragged her out of bed at gunpoint, forced her into his truck and attacked her.
 Kirsten said Richard dropped her off with his friend and drove away.

 July 13, 2015 - Warrant issued for Richard Lockett's arrest.
 He is on the run, and the affidavit for his arrest states he "may constitute substantial risk to the community and public safety."